s-munro/s-munro/README.md

 ### About my current projects:
 #### The Easy Score:
 <br />
-"A student-oriented web application intended as a course-planning resource.
+<p>"A student-oriented web application intended as a course-planning resource.
 Offers students the ability to quickly and easily compare courses, professors, and grade distributions, as well as to search for which courses satisfy their target requirements (credit hours, time of day, credit types, etc).
-The site is being redesigned as a single page react app with this repository as our workpoint."
+The site is being redesigned as a single page react app with this repository as our workpoint."</p>
 <br />
 The application is currently hosted on heroku as a demo, and will be up shortly as we finish tweaking the styling/responsiveness.
 Feel free to check it out here: https://the-easy-score.herokuapp.com/
 <br />
 #### African Marketplace ####
 <br />
-A mock-platform for African businesses owners to log in and create and manage listings for their items.
-Shoppers can then log in to view listings, ideally filtering them by location.
+<p>A mock-platform for African businesses owners to log in and create and manage listings for their items.
+Shoppers can then log in to view listings, ideally filtering them by location.</p>
 <br />
 **MVP:**
 <ul>